 Unisexual flowers of corn: female flowers (above) are clustered on a branch called an ear.
 There are typically 1 to 3 ears per corn plant, occurring (as they always do!) in the axils of leaves, male flowers are also clustered on special stems, these occur at the top of the plant in structures called tassels.

 Corn is a flowering plant in the monocot group, a phylogenetic entity that includes orchids, palms, lilies and grasses.
-The grasses are put together in the Poaceae family, a large family that includes staple crops (wheat, rice) and is extremely important ecologically, often dominating regions.
+The grasses are put together in the Poaceae family, a large family that includes staple crops (wheat, rice) and is also extremely important ecologically, often dominating regions.

 To people who think grasses always look like those in their lawns, corn looks quite different: it is large, both in terms of height and in the width of leaves.
 Initially the ‘stem’ is actually just the round basal parts (the sheaths) of individual leaves, with the oldest leaves on the outside and newer leaves being produced inside.
 As is the pattern in grasses and many other monocots (see the discussion of banana ‘stems’ in Chapter 8), the shoot apical meristem stays at the very base of the plant, near the ground.
 The ‘stem’ is produced by the sheaths of multiple leaves.
 Eventually a true stem emerges from the interior as the shoot apical meristem is elevated, ‘telescoping’ up the space formed by the sheaths of several leaves.
 The stem elongation ends when the shoot apical meristem transforms into a flowering meristem, producing a clusters of male flowers (the tassel) at the top of the stem.
 As is typical of all plants, branches form in the axils of leaves; what is unusual is that these branches produce very little stem, only a short axis with multiple female flowers.
 The base of this flowering branch produces multiple leaves that grow over the flowers to form the ear of corn.
 Emerging from the tip of the ear are the strands of ‘silk’: the stigma and style of each individual flower enclosed in the ear.